 In March 2018, OCP arranged for 31 students to travel to Puerto Rico over spring break to do legal work with Ayuda Legal Hurácan Maria (Hurricane Maria Legal Assistance) and Fundación Fondo de Acceso a la Justicia, and humanitarian work with the Christian Community Center in Camito.

-Remote Pro Bono Projects (being done in Cambridge)
+Remote Pro Bono Projects (being done in Massachusetts)

-Students have already assisted the National Consumer Law Center on translation for student loan relief documentation and Massachusetts Advocates for Children on research related to education for enclaves in Massachusetts.
+Students have already assisted the National Consumer Law Center on translation for student loan relief documentation and Massachusetts Advocates for Children on research related to public education for evacuees in Massachusetts.

 For questions please contact: